annaraymond/Data146EC/README.md

 I ran the logistic regression with a normalizer as well, also available from the sklearn.preprocessing library.
 This attempt at preprocessing the data yielded an accuracy of .64652, the highest so far by a LOT considering the only aspect of the regression that I changed was the preprocessing.

 ### Robust Scaler
 Finally, I tested the logistic regression with a robust scaler and it produced around the same accuracy as the other preprocessing methods.
-Because of this, I used the Normalizer as my scaler for the rest of the analysis that I did on this data set.
+Even though these different scalers provided different accuracies, I still tested all of them for other models because different preprocessing methods function better for different models

+## KNN Classification
+As a second attempt to classify this dataset I ran a K nearest neighbors model validation on this dataset with all the scalers mentioned above.
+To accomplish this I tested a range of K neighbors to find the best fit for the scaled and unscaled dataset.
+While looping through, I appended the accuracies and found the maximum accuracy for whichever argument of neighbor that was.
+The best KNN accuracy was .709.
+This was achieved through using a MinMaxScaler and 40 neighbors.
+### K- Fold Validation
+I ran a K Fold validation on this same instance of the best KNN accuracy, and I got an accuracy of

+## Decision Tree Classifier